ITP2AME/ITP2_Slot_Machine/README.md

 ##Improvements:

 In general we feel like we did really good in terms of coordinations and achieving our target.
 On a personal level I (Ali) think I could improve my template structure to make it easier for non technical people to work in, although both my teammates seemed to grasp it fairly quickly, certain features were not as obvious (like where to find an instance reference to what).
 There is probably some space for improvement there.
 Also I felt like the team did not make use of Git effectively (personal / feature branches etc.) which could also be improved upon.

+As my first full-fledged Unity project I (Elio) learned a lot from this assignment and from my teammates and I’m satisfied of what I/we achieved.
+There’s definitely room for improvements on how the minigames are implemented and optimized, for example using a unified minigames framework instead of different game controllers.
+This is something I will definitely try to implement in my next project.
+Overall I was happy the three of us were able to compromise and complete the project without major hurdles.

 ##Workload Matrix: